Advanced Rate Design

 Following seven stakeholder working group meetings between August and October 2020 and the Parties’ Proposals in March 2021, the Commission issued Order No. 38680 establishing the ARD framework to implement time-of-use (“TOU”) rates.

 The ARD framework introduces three phases for the implementation of TOU rates: the Ramp Up Period, the Roll Out Period, and the Evolve Period.
-The Commission re-established the ARD Working Group to kick off the Ramp Up Period in 2022, as the Companies prepare for rolling out the new TOU rates in October 2023.
+The Commission re-established the ARD Working Group to kick off the Ramp Up Period in 2022 and continues to meet during the Roll Out Period as the Companies launched the TOU Study on February 1, 2024.

 Time of Use Study

-Hawaiian Electric’s TOU Study launches on October 1, 2023 to a subset of customers across Hawaiian Electric’s service territories.
+Hawaiian Electric’s TOU Study launches on February 1, 2024 to a subset of customers across Hawaiian Electric’s service territories, temporarily excluding Maui County customers.
 Customers selected for participation in the study are notified by Hawaiian Electric two months in advance and provided with resources to help customers shift their energy usage and be successful on the rates.
 Customers may choose not to participate at any time.